Geography of Thailand: Shape

+The geographic shape of Thailand resembles an elephant's head with a long trunk.
+There are 2 big ears, the Bay of Bangkok is a mouth and Southern Thailand is a long trunk that reaches down the Malay Peninsula.
+The westside is the front of the head.
+The elephant holds deep cultural significance and it's a national symbol of Thailand.
+The elephant also symbolizes Thailand’s natural heritage and fills a vital role in the ecosystems of the region.
+It's also considered a "golden axe".
+The broad northern regions are the double-bitted part of the axe like a labrys.
+The narrow southern “tail” is the handle.
+The shape changed during the various kingdoms such as Sukhothai, Ayutthaya, and Rattanakosin.

 Geology

 Present-day Thailand is theorized to have formed during the Triassic period when two continental fragments: Shan-Thai and Cimmeria formed during the breakup of Gondwana.
 Shan-Thai and Cimmeria collided and merged, eventually moving northward and connecting with Laurasia.
 Geologically, Thailand is divided into the Western Zone, which belongs to the Shan-Thai terrane; the Northeastern Zone, which belongs to the Indochina Block; and the Central Zone, which is located between the Western and Northeastern Zones.

 The northeastern part of Thailand is a relatively stable plateau, with only the Mesozoic, Jurassic and Cretaceous sandstone and shale being uplifted by Tertiary tectonic activity.[30]
 Most of the rest of the country exhibits a complex geological structure, consisting primarily of Paleozoic limestone and other sedimentary rocks, and Precambrian metamorphic rocks.
 Late Mesozoic granite is found in the Western Zone, while Paleozoic and Mesozoic neutral or acidic volcanic rocks are abundant in the Central Zone.

 Although seismic activity is not particularly high, there are 13 known active faults, mainly in the northwest and central-southwest, and in 2014 the northern part of the country experienced one of the largest earthquakes ever recorded (the 2014 Mae Lao earthquake), measuring 6.3 on the Richter scale.